franciscop/server-next/demo/auth-better-auth/readme.md

 The framework has **no such mode today**.
 It was prototyped end to end against the real library (it works, in about 50 lines) and then reverted while the design settled.
-See `ideas/auth-docs.md` for the shape it landed on.
+See `docs/5.
+Authentication.md` for the API that landed.